enormandeau/snplift/README.md

 Before trying SNPLift on your data, we suggest running it on the prepared test dataset.
 This will confirm that you have all the required dependencies.

-The test dataset consists in the first chromosome from two *####* genome assembly versions and a VCF with SNPs found in the first chromosome of the reference genome.
-The VCF contains the genotypes of *10 samples for 190,443 SNPs*. *The test run lasts 10 minutes using 20 Xeon processors from 2020.
-About 7 minutes is spent aligning the two genomes with minimap2 to visualize the collinearity of the two genomes and 1 minute to index the old genome for alignment with bwa.
-The rest of the steps take the remaining two minutes.*
+The test dataset consists in the first chromosome from two different genome assembles from ###species### and a VCF with SNPs found in the first chromosome of the reference genome.
+The VCF contains the genotypes of 10 samples for 190,443 SNPs.
+The test lasts 10 minutes on 20 Xeon processors from 2020.
+About 7 minutes are spent aligning the two genomes with minimap2 to visualize the collinearity of the two genomes and 1 minute to index the old genome for alignment with bwa.
+The rest of the steps take the remaining two minutes.

-For this test run, based on real data, 99.58% SNPs are transfered.
+For this test run, based on real data, 99.58% of the SNPs are transfered.

 Get and prepare test dataset with:
 ```